 Fiona Crombie (Freedom From Torture)

-Dr Arek Dakessian is a Research Fellow at IGHD and is a sociologist interested in the production of political alterity and the intimate entwining of the aesthetic and the political.
+Dr Arek Dakessian is a Research Fellow at IGHD and sociologist interested in the production of political alterity and the intimate entwining of the aesthetic and the political.
 Arek’s work at IGHD revolves around refugeedom, policy and the provision of health and integration services in the UK, with a focus on Scotland.
 Arek is also a founding member of LIVED, an Edinburgh-based charity dedicated to researching refugeedom, as well as a member of the Social Network Analysis group of Scotland.

 Helen Baillot is a Research Fellow with IGHD and works as an independent service evaluator and researcher for a variety of UK-based refugee voluntary sector organisations.
 Her research interests include refugee integration, the rights and experiences of women and children within the UK asylum process, and family migration.
 She is currently working on our New Scots Integration: A Pathway to Social and Economic Inclusion research exploring the role of social connections in the integration of refugees living in Scotland.

 Leyla Kerlaff is a Research Fellow at IGHD with a specialist interest in refugee integration and social connections.
 Her particular focus is on social cohesion and neighbourhood relations.
 Leyla has been involved in the Family Reunion Integration Service and The Healing Neighbourhoods projects and is currently working on the New Scots Integration: A Pathway to Social and Economic Inclusion project.
 Leyla’s work, and experience at the Scottish Government, has informed, and continues to inform policy development in equalities, environment and public sector reform.

 Elisa Calpona is studying for a professional doctorate and is focused on strengthening the existing child protection system in Egypt.